onap/policy-parent/docs/development/pdp/pdp-pap-interaction.rst

 A PDP (Policy Decision Point) is where the policy execution happens.
 The administrative actions such as managing the PDPs, deploying or undeploying policies to these PDPs etc. are handled by PAP (Policy Administration Point).
 Any PDP should follow certain behavior to be registered and functional in the Policy Framework.
-All the communications between PAP and PDP happen over DMaaP on topic *POLICY-PDP-PAP*.
+All the communications between PAP and PDP happen over Kafka on topic *POLICY-PDP-PAP*.
 The below diagram shows how a PDP interacts with PAP.

 .. image:: images/PDP_PAP.svg